Text-to-video model

-A text-to-video model is a form of generative artificial intelligence that uses a natural language description as input to produce a video relevant to the input text.
+A text-to-video model is a form of generative AI that uses a natural language description as input to produce a video relevant to the input text.
 Advancements during the 2020s in the generation of high-quality, text-conditioned videos have largely been driven by the development of video diffusion models.

 Models

 There are different models, including open source models.
 Chinese-language input CogVideo is the earliest text-to-video model "of 9.4 billion parameters" to be developed, with its demo version of open source codes first presented on GitHub in 2022.
 That year, Meta Platforms released a partial text-to-video model called "Make-A-Video", and Google's Brain (later Google DeepMind) introduced Imagen Video, a text-to-video model with 3D U-Net.

+2023

 In February 2023, Runway released Gen-1 and Gen-2, among the first commercially available text-to-video and video-to-video models accessible to the public through a web interface.
 Gen-1, initially released as a video-to-video model, allowed users to transform existing video footage using text or image prompts.
 Gen-2, introduced in March 2023 and made publicly available in June 2023, added text-to-video capabilities, enabling users to generate videos from text prompts alone.

 In March 2023, a research paper titled "VideoFusion: Decomposed Diffusion Models for High-Quality Video Generation" was published, presenting a novel approach to video generation.
 The VideoFusion model decomposes the diffusion process into two components: base noise and residual noise, which are shared across frames to ensure temporal coherence.
 By utilizing a pre-trained image diffusion model as a base generator, the model efficiently generated high-quality and coherent videos.
 Fine-tuning the pre-trained model on video data addressed the domain gap between image and video data, enhancing the model's ability to produce realistic and consistent video sequences.
 In the same month, Adobe introduced Firefly AI as part of its features.